Skip to main content

 Apophyllite is a secondary mineral that sometimes lines openings in basalt and other mafic igneous rocks.
 Associated minerals include zeolites, datolite, calcite, and pectolite.

-This page titled 14.1.2: Silicate Class - Sheet Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.1.2: Silicate Class - Sheet Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.